 Can respite and supplemental services be provided to grandparents and relative caregivers?

-States have the option of using some portion of NFCSP funds (within the 10% statutory cap) to provide respite and supplemental services to grandparents and relative caregivers.
+States have the option of using a portion of NFCSP funds to provide respite and supplemental services to grandparents and relative caregivers.

 To allow grandparents a break from their daily caregiving responsibilities, funds under respite could be provided to pay expenses such as after school programs, summer/day camps, weekend programs and individual in-home respite.
 Supplemental funds could be provided to pay for expenses such as school supplies, legal issues associated with custody/adoption and other needs determined at the local level.